 WAP For Find Maximum Possible Combinations Of Triangle

 Maximum Possible Combinations Of Triangle: This Java program calculates the total number of triangles that can be formed from a given array of integers.
-To form a triangle, the sum of the lengths of any two sides must be greater than the length of the third side.
-The program takes an array of integers as input, sorts it, and then counts the number of valid triangles using a nested loop approach.
+To create a triangle, the sum of the lengths of any two sides must be greater than the length of the third side.
+The program takes an array of integers as input sorts it, and then counts the number of valid triangles using a nested loop approach.

 Maximum Possible Combinations Of Triangle